Skip to content

 Good fats help to balance your hormones in several ways:

-2. Healthy fats from fish provide Omega 3 fatty acids.
+2. Healthy fats from fish provide Omega-3 fatty acids.
 These “good” fats reduce inflammation in your body.
 Inflammation increases the need for insulin.
 Insulin, in turn, increases inflammation.
-There is a nasty snowball effect that perpetuates higher insulin levels and therefore, hormone disruption.
+A nasty snowball effect perpetuates higher insulin levels and hormone disruption.

 3. Healthy fats make healthy skin cells for better skin and nails.